 (Me acting cool at the Hyatt on Sunset a.k.a.
 “The Continental Riot House”, 1993)

-One day at the office, I caught a glimpse of a fax message.
-For the younger audience that doesn’t know what a fax is, think of it as sending an e-mail straight to somebody else’s printer via a phone line.
-You can’t tell what you received until the device prints the complete page.
-In this case, it was a label deal for releasing the Rotterdam Records catalogue offered by Warner Brothers in America, and it was coming from Rick Rubin’s office.
-I asked my boss about it, and he said they wouldn’t take the deal because Warner Brothers didn’t offer enough.
-At that point, Rotterdam Records was only licensing the more successful tracks to Watts Music in New York; Mid-town sold the rest via their export channels for a more significant profit.
+One day, while at the office, I noticed a fax message come in.
+For those unfamiliar with fax machines, it’s like sending an email straight to someone else’s printer via a phone line.
+The device only prints the complete page, so you can’t see what you’ve received until then.
+In this case, the fax was a label deal for releasing the Rotterdam Records catalogue, offered by Warner Brothers in America, and sent from Rick Rubin’s office.
+I inquired with my boss about the deal, but he stated that they would not accept it since Warner Brothers did not offer enough.
+Rotterdam Records only licensed their more successful tracks to Watts Music in New York, with Mid-town selling the rest via their export channels for a more significant profit.

 (Posing at the first Mid-town Records studio in Rotterdam, 1994)